poorsquinky/resume/resume.md

 ### 2012-2015: Red 5 Studios Inc., Irvine, CA
 Senior Systems Engineer

-* Led on-call engineering staff for a 24x7 cloud-based MMORPG
+* Led on-call engineering staff for a 24x7 cloud-based MMORPG from public alpha and beta testing through fully-shipped release
-* Developed custom alerting aggregation software
+* Developed custom instrumentation aggregation software to provide prioritized "at-a-glance" views into several data centers
-* Created game statistics and business intelligence dashboards for use throughout the company
+* Created live gameplay statistics and business intelligence dashboards for use throughout the company
 * Designed the company's data lake and introduced cost-saving measures with faster and more efficient data storage
-* Screening, mentoring, coaching and training for all new network operations staff
+* Performed technical screening and hiring decisions, plus mentoring, coaching and training for all new network operations staff
 * Systems architecture and deployment automation.
 AWS and OpenStack cloud infrastructure management
+* When necessary, contributed code patches to game platform and server software

 ### 2011-2012: Irvine, CA
 Freelance consultant